jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 cp 16s_extraction_statistics_"$(date +"%Y%m%d")".csv ../../00-documentation.backup/05-16s_extraction_statistics_"$(date +"%Y%m%d")".csv
 ```

-> The mapping results files are not provided here due to the large size.
+> The mapping results files are not provided here due to their large size.

 The summary statistics for the number of 16S reads identified can be seen in
 `06-additional_data_files` under Data R12 or